Tag Archive for Gconf

 If all else fails…

 Two problems have come my way that were resolved by removing configuration files and going again.
 Both affected Linux installations that I have.
 The Ubuntu installation on my main PC is working well but I ran into trouble starting up NetBeans 6.8.
 No GUI would ever appear but taking away the .netbeans folder from my home area allowed a fresh start with the IDE starting up as it should.
-To date, not all of the various projects that I have are restored but that can be done as I go along.
-Plugins for PHP development needing reinstatement but that was another easy thing to achieve; just go to Tools>Plugins on the menus and work with the dialogue box that appears to download and install the needful.
+To date, not all the various projects that I have are restored, but that can be done as I go along.
+Plugins for PHP development needing reinstatement, but that was another easy thing to achieve; just go to Tools -> Plugins on the menus and work with the dialogue box that appears to download and install the needful.

 The inspiration for taking the configuration folder from the home area came from needing to address a misadventure with a Debian VM.
 Perhaps foolishly, I went using gconf-editor on there and messed up the appearance of the terminal window with whatever change I made.
 Getting rid of the .gconf folder restored order with its recreation by the system.
 Next time, remembering what changes have been made and reversing them might be the best course of action…